josephricafort/philippine-tourism-dashboard/src/index.md

       </div>
     </div>
     <div class="card notes">
-      <h4>Notes</h4>
+      <h4>Notes on the Data</h4>
       <ul>
         <li>While majority of the provinces have data up to the municipal level, some regions only have up to provincial level data.</li>
         <li>Bangsamoro region was not included due to significantly insufficient data</li>
         <li>Municipal data may or may not sum up to Provincial data</li>
         <li>Some destinations like Boracay (Malay, Aklan), Siargao Island (Gen. Luna, Surigao del Norte) and Clark (Angeles City) were encoded in their municipal level data to keep in standard with the released Philippine Standard Geographic Code and joining multiple data would be easier.</li>
       </ul>
+      <h4>Data Source</h4>
+      <p>Department of Tourism</p>
     </div>
   </div>
 </div>
 <div class="card">
   <h2>All Destinations</h2>
-  <p>Here's a complete list of all the Philippine destinations with all the values.
-Every destination links to an external site TripAdvisor.
-This way, you may check what activities or attractions make travelers visit the destination.</p>
+  <p>Here's a complete list of all the Philippine destinations with all the traveler counts.
+The link to every destination leads to an external site TripAdvisor.
+This way, you may check what activities or attractions are available to the destination.</p>
   <br/>
   ${searchPhTourism}
   <br/>